-However, these statements are important.
-Defining your restaurant’s mission, vision, and beliefs will help guide strategic decisions and can add significant value to your brand.
+However, these mission statements are important.
+Defining your restaurant’s mission, vision and values will help guide strategic decisions and can add significant value to your business.

 In this article, we’ll explain everything you need to know to create a mission and a vision statement for your restaurant, as well as show you 21 examples of them in action.